geniusyield/smart-order-router/README.md

 A ready-to-run, containerized version of the Smart Order Router is availabe via the [GitHub Container Registry](ghcr.io/geniusyield/smart-order-router:latest).

-A Smart Order Router container instance usign the Maestro backend can be started by using the following snippet:
+A Smart Order Router container instance using the Maestro backend can be started by using the following snippet:

 ``` bash
 # SMART ORDER INSTANCE ROUTER USING MAESTRO